dfuchss/fuchss.org/_projects/joinlink.md

 ---

 [JoinLink](https://github.com/dfuchss/MatrixJoinLink) allows the creation of join links to non-public rooms in matrix.
 It uses the [Trixnity](https://trixnity.gitlab.io/trixnity/) framework.
-The bot is currently in early alpha and primarily used as proof-of-concept.

-🔨 This project is in alpha.
-Feel free to use the matrix chat (see below). 🔨

 ## Reason for this Bot